 6. Use Clear CTA Buttons

-It is important to take into consideration that shoppers anticipate the next thing that is going to happen after clicking on a specific command.
+It is important to consider that shoppers anticipate the next thing that will happen after clicking on a specific command.

 7. Have a Wide Variety of Payment Options